The Freedom Center’s next half century.

 Expansion to the corner location in Downtown Mount Vernon will provide four distinct floors and enable the Freedom Center to create separate spaces for specialized treatment.

-First floor: Entrance on Gambier Street and a spacious welcoming lobby.
+First floor: Entrance on West Gambier Street and a spacious welcoming lobby.
 Retail space will remain on the Main Street storefront entrance.

 Second floor: Mental Health Suite and Women’s Counseling Suite